PPA is headquartered at the historic Bishop Farmstead in Southampton, New Jersey.

 - Walking trail through grassland habitat for wildflowers, birds, and butterflies

-- Bookstore with over 100 titles about the Pinelands and South Jersey
+- Gift Shop with over 100 books about the Pinelands and South Jersey, merchandise, trail maps, and more

 Directions to the Pinelands Visitors Center at PPA’s headquarters, located at 17 Pemberton Road, Southampton Township, New Jersey.